-Other women also shared the passion for rumba and were important cultivators of the genre in Matanzas.
-Among them we can mention Liduvina Miró, who came from a large family of rumba people from Unión de Reyes, was the mother of Jesús Alfonso Miró —a quinto performer in Los Muñequitos de Matanzas— and Regla González Miró, who serves as coordinator of the current Association of Rumberas of Matanzas Estanislá Luna and Yeya Calle and the Rumba de Matanzas Theoretical and Practical Workshop.
+Other women They also shared a passion for rumba and were important cultivators of the genre in Matanzas.
+Among them we can mention Liduvina Miró, who came from a large family of rumberos from Unión de Reyes, she was the mother of Jesús Alfonso Miró —performer of the fifth in Los Muñequitos de Matanzas— and Regla González Miró, who works as coordinator of the current Association of Rumba Women of Matanzas Estanislá Luna and Yeya Calle and of the Practical Theoretical Workshop of Rumba of Matanzas.

 Liduvina was born on April 13, 1935.
 She enjoyed the opportunity to play rumba and that is why she accompanied with a rumba any significant moment in her life, whether it was the birth or death of a close person.
 She is remembered for the peculiar way she had to dance, for her work in the Blue Band and for the way she participated in the street dance of the comparsas.
 The rumba was present until the last days of its existence and as it was their wish, the people of Matanzas said goodbye with this rhythm on March 9, 2015.

-Along with these older rumberas, the names or nicknames of Isabel Santiago, Yolanda Curbelo, Elvira Barani, Isabel Urrutia, María Sixta Pita, Flora Heredia, Andrea Gutiérrez, Lina Campos, Carlota Guada, Francisca Rodríguez ( Panchita Chamalapo), Dominga Bacallao, Moraima Lausurique, Ana Luisa Piloto ( Chacha ), Margarita Zequeira (Cundunga la China), Chichí Guasabá and Casilda Uldeber.
+Along with these older rumberas, the names or nicknames of Isabel Santiago, Yolanda Curbelo, Elvira Barani, Isabel Urrutia, María Sixta Pita, Flora Heredia, Andrea Gutiérrez, Lina Campos, Carlota Guada, Francisca Rodríguez (Panchita Chamalapo), Dominga Bacallao, Moraima Lausurique, Ana Luisa Piloto (chacha), Margarita Zequeira (Cundunga the China), Chichí Guasabá and Casilda Uldeber.